915-Muscalagiu-AncaIoana/NSWI041/seminar-work-template.md

 ##### Check Exam Results

 ###### Starting situation
   The enrolee logs into the account in order to check the results from the exam.
-Afterwards, he can choose if he wants to continue as a student of the University.

 ###### Normal
-1. The enrolee logs in and the grade from the exam is displayed.
+1. The enrolee is notified that the exam results have been published.
+2. The enrolee opens his application and checks his grade.
-2. According to his grade and the filtering criteria, the administrator may offer him a place at the University.
+3. According to his grade and the filtering criteria, the administrator may offer him a place at the University.
-3. If the enrolee receives a place at the University, he will be able to accept or decline his spot until the start of the first academic year.
+4. If the enrolee receives a place at the University, he will be able to accept or decline his spot until the start of the first academic year.
-4. If the enrolee accepts his place, then he will become a student at the chosen Faculty and be registered in the Student Information System.
+5. If the enrolee accepts his place, then he will become a student at the chosen Faculty and be registered in the Student Information System.
-5. If the enrolee does not receive a place at the University or if he declines his spot, after a period of time his account will be closed.
+6. If the enrolee does not receive a place at the University or if he declines his spot, after a period of time his account will be closed.

 ###### What can go wrong
 1. If the accepted enrolee does not confirm his status until the deadline, his account will be closed.